Greatdev666/IPEDS-Data-Warehouse/README.md

 - Cloud migration demo (already tested on Snowflake).

 ## About Me
 Self-taught analytics engineer with a passion for turning messy data into business impact.
 This project replaced traditional internships by demonstrating full-stack delivery and team enablement.
-Open to Analytics Engineer/Data Engineer roles (remote preferred).
+Open to Analytics Engineer/Data Engineer roles.

 LinkedIn: [Muhammad Bashir](#)